 A motion to withdraw your guilty plea means you are asking the judge to let you take your plea back.
 It must be in writing and must explain why the judge should allow you to change your mind.

 So when can a person appeal their conviction after a guilty plea?
-Typically, this can be done in cases where there is "good cause," such as:
+Typically, this can be done in cases where there is "good cause."
+Good cause can include:

-- Whether the defendant understood the charges against him,
+- Whether the defendant understood the charges against them; and

-- Whether the defendant was informed of his Constitutional rights (right to trial, right to counsel), and
+- Whether the defendant was informed of their Constitutional rights (right to trial, right to counsel).

 Filing a Motion with the Court